 These books are must-haves for every novelist’s shelf.

 The Magic of Fiction by Beth Hill If you buy one craft book about fiction writing, this is the one you want.
-With this book on your shelf, it’s not necessary to do anything crazy like learning the entire Chicago Manual of Style.
+With this book on your shelf, it’s not necessary to do anything crazy like attempting to memorize the entire Chicago Manual of Style.
 All that you need is right here.

 The Emotional Wound Thesaurus: A Writer’s Guide to Psychological Trauma by Becca Puglisi and Angela Ackerman I’m a big fan of the entire thesaurus series for novelists, but this title distinguishes itself by helping you connect the dots of character motivation and response throughout your story.